-Note that it is possible to implement the algorithm slightly more efficiently at the price of complicating the code a little bit, as suggested in the boxed exercise on page 13.
+Note that it is possible to implement the algorithm slightly more efficiently at the price of complicating the code a little bit, as suggested in another exercise on page 13.

-What is the asymptotic complexity of that variant of insertsort?
+What is the asymptotic complexity of the variant of insertsort that does fewer swaps?